-One option to compensate the strong oscillations is to try and improve the rescaling phase of the optimiser.
+In order to restore the validity of KFAC in VMC calculations, we first focus on improving the rescaling part of the optimiser.
 The main argument put forward in favour of using $M^{\text{NGD}}_n$ in the rescaling phase is that the FIM can be interpreted as an approximation to the Hessian of the loss function~\cite{martens2015optimizing,martens2020new}.
-However, as emphasized in Refs.~\cite{martens2015optimizing,martens2020new}, the validity of this argument relies critically on the assumption that one is trying to solve a \emph{supervised learning} problem.
+However, as emphasised in Refs.~\cite{martens2015optimizing,martens2020new}, the validity of this argument relies critically on the assumption that one is trying to solve a \emph{supervised learning} problem.
 In this case, the loss function quantifies how far the probability distribution $p_\theta$, modelled by the NN, is from the target distribution, $q$.
 An example of such loss function is the cross-entropy, given in Eq.~\eqref{eq:cross-entropy-loss}.
 In VMC, however, one is solving a \emph{reinforcement learning} problem, which is fundamentally different.
-In this case, the loss function is the energy $E(\theta)$ which characterises the quality of the NQS independently of the knowledge of the target wave function.
-Consequently, the underlying rationale justifying the use of the FIM as an approximate Hessian is lost.
+In this case, the loss function we use is the energy $E(\theta)$ which characterises the quality of the NQS independently of the knowledge of the target wave function.
+As a consequence, the underlying rationale justifying the use of the FIM as an approximate Hessian of the loss function is lost.